Buying guide

 Look for clear editable zones, enough room for the next step, and layouts that do not require unsupported claims to feel complete.

-What should you know about match the format to the channel?
+How do you match the format to the channel?

 Instagram feed posts, stories, flyers, menu cards, ads, and email graphics do not need the same layout.
 Choose templates that match where the campaign will actually be published.